Haggarman/Software-3D-Perspective-Correct-Textured-Triangles/README.md

 3. Mirror - (uncommon) Texture coordinates fold back symmetrically.
 For example 2 texels above the maximum, coordinate becomes maximum - 2.

  A program named *TextureWrapOptions.bas* in the Concepts folder was used to develop the Tile versus Clamp options.
 It draws a 2D visual as the options are changed by pressing number keys on the keyboard.

+### Half texel offset
+ When using bilinear filtering, the generally accepted practice is to offset texel coordinates by 0.5 in both dimensions.
+When using nearest neighbor, it is not offset.

+ The shortest explanation for a 0.5 offset is that it looks better.
+A slightly deeper explanation has to do with a natural numerical tendency to want to creep towards and away from (0, 0) when down/upsampling the surrounding 4 pixels.

+ If we take a broad look towards the most common characteristic of a texture on a Graphics Accelerator, it is that it has a length and width of a power of 2.
+The four corners of a texture in (U, V) coordinates are (0, 0) to (width, 0) to (width, height) to (0, height).

+ Because texture length and width are even numbers, there is no exact center pixel.
+For example, on a 32 x 32 texture, the exact "center" is at 15.5, straddling 15 and 16.
+Superficially, this is where the 0.5 offset comes from.
+Images upscaled and downscaled from center have less introduced anomalies.

+#### Pedantic footnote
+ Yes 1 is a power of 2.
+Yes 1 is odd, but no it is not useful to mention this.

 ## Color Blending
  To arrive at the blended color for a given pixel, Graphics Accelerators made available a linear interpolation circuit in the form of: